speakleash/speakleash-postprocesor/README.md

 - Use this argument to calculate all available metrics for the dataset.
 - This argument accepts an additional values [stats quality lang dedup].
 If additional values are specified only selected metrics are counted.
 - Example usage: `python main.py --metrics stats`
-- Example usage: `python main.py --metrics stats quality dedup`
+- Example usage: `python main.py --metrics stats quality lang dedup` (the same as `python main.py --metrics` )

 ### `--processes`